robwhitby/xray/README.md

 Heads up: This project is very much a work in progress.

-**xray** is a framework for testing XQuery on MarkLogic Server.
+**xray** is a framework for writing XQuery unit tests on MarkLogic Server.
 Test cases are written as standard XQuery functions like this:

 ```xquery
 declare function string-equality-example()